OpenGATE/opengate/docs/source/user_guide/user_guide_reference_actors.rst

 TLEDoseActor
 ------------

-The **Tracking Length Estimator (TLE) Dose Actor** is based on the work of `Baldacci *et al.*, 2014 <https://doi.org/10.1016/j.zemedi.2014.04.001>`_.
+The **Tracking Length Estimator (TLE) Dose Actor** is based on the work of `Baldacci et al., 2014 <https://doi.org/10.1016/j.zemedi.2014.04.001>`_.
 It is designed to model a photon population instead of treating each photon as a single particle.
 This approach enables efficient and accurate dose calculation by enabling a multiple energy deposition by a single photon.

 **How It Works**
 During a step, where a typical photon would interact and deposit its energy stochastically, a TLE photon deposits dose based on the material's mass energy-absorption coefficient (`μ_en`) and the step length.
 This method implies a local dose deposition at the voxel scale, even though secondary electrons are emitted.
 This actor indeed do not interfer with the GEANT4 tracking.